 Students train in state-of-the-art process laboratory facilities similar to area refining and chemical plant environments.
-The College facility was built in cooperation with area petrochemical companies.
+The College built its facility in cooperation with area petrochemical companies.
 San Jacinto College works closely with industry as a member of the North American Process Technology Alliance (NAPTA) to maintain a curricula reflecting current technology standards.

-A Level II Certificate of Technology (COT) in process technology is still accepted by most of industry; however, several industries have indicated they will hire only graduates with the Associate of Applied Science degree (AAS).
+A Level 2 Certificate of Technology (COT) in Process Technology is still accepted by most of the industry; however, several industries have indicated they will hire only graduates with the Associate of Applied Science (AAS) degree.
 Future trends indicate that most of the petrochemical industry technicians will be required to have an AAS degree.
-Students who earn qualifications to be in the chemical lab technician specialty degree program after obtaining their AAS will signup to pursue the Enhanced Skills Certificate (ESC).
+Students who earn qualifications to be in the Chemical Lab Technician Specialty degree program after obtaining their AAS will sign up to pursue the Enhanced Skills Certificate (ESC).
 The student will then have the advantage of earning qualifications for being hired into either the operations division or laboratory department of a process plant because the ESC will make the student more marketable.

 Plan of Study

 Please print this page directly from your computer (FILE/PRINT) instead of downloading/printing the PDF of this page.

 |PTAC 1432||Process Instrumentation I||4|

 and Introductory Chemistry I (lab)